 Not all scary movies are horror movies…are they?
 Hmm… While you ponder that question, listen to Jay, Daryl, Sandra (from 28:19 Show),and Producer Freddie share their TOP 5 SCARY MOVIES!
 Did we hit on YOUR Top 5?
 What would you put in YOUR TOP 5 SCARY MOVIES?
-Let us know by posting in the Facebook Group!Patreon Exclusive: What came in from 10 through 6?
-Listen HERE!!!
+Let us know by posting in the Facebook Group!Unlock this content on Patreon!

 The Story Geeks’ blogger Ashley Pauls responds with her own take on the questions discussed in the podcast.